khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 With AMD, Navi GPUs drivers are currently not included in either macOS Mojave 10.14.6 nor macOS Catalina 10.15 so please hold off until these GPUs have drivers included in macOS.
 And Lexa based AMD GPUs like the RX 550 have never had support

-For GPUs we recommend, check out the [Mojave GPU Buyers Guide](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/) and the soon to come Catalina GPU Buyers Guide
+For GPUs we recommend, check out the [Mojave GPU Buyers Guide](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/) and the soon to come [Catalina GPU Buyers Guide](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide)
+And for those who are running unspported GPUs, there's still hope for you!
+With my patent pending [**How to disable your unsupported Nvidia GPU for macOS Guide**](https://github.com/khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS/blob/master/README.md), even a simpleton like you can experice the glories of Mojave and beyond!

 **GPUs That Aren't Supported AT ALL**